Working on your group project? We can help!

 We have put together some handy resources to help you work effectively and successfully with your group.

-Join one of our Lunch + Learn webinars or Academic Language Support sessions
+Join one of our taught sessions

-From next Monday, 11 March, we will be running a series of in-person and online sessions to help you work effectively on your group project.
+We are running a series of in-person and online sessions to help you work effectively on your group project.
 They include:

 - Oral presentation skills